evzpav/betting-game/README.md

 # Betting Game

-	It is web app made with Golang backend (no database) with websockets and rest API.
+	It is web app made with Golang server (no database) with websockets and rest API.
 Frontend is done in VueJs.
+Golang API serves the static files from frontend.
 	It is a betting game, where player inputs his name and chooses 2 numbers.
 	One number is drawn every 1s.
 Score is calculated and ranking between players is shown.
 Game lasts max 30 rounds.
 	It is a multiplayer game, and minimum 2 players are needes to start the game.